elliotlarson/dev-notes/books/the_lean_startup.md

 "... our efforts at tuning the engine were reaching diminishing returns, the classic sign of the need to pivot." p.171

+"A pivot... is a special kind of structured change designed to test a new fundamental hypothesis about the product, business model, and engine of growth.
+It is the heart of the Lean Starup method." p.178

+"The critical first question for any lean transformation is: which activities create value and which are a form of waste?" p.181

+"There are always a zillion new ideas about how to make the product better floating around, but the hard truth is that most of those ideas make a difference only at the margins.
+They are mere optimizations.
+Startups have to focus on the big experiments that lead to validated learning.
+The engines of growth framework helps them stay focused on the metrics that matter." p.209

 ## Notes